cs3157/recitations/A-Unix/unix-editors-compiling.md

 Remember that your password isn't necessarily the same as your UNI password, its the one you used when creating your clic account.

-If you're on a mac:
+If you're on a Mac:

 - Open up Terminal
 - type `ssh your_uni@clic-lab.cs.columbia.edu` You will be prompted for your